How to design your system

 Nozzle assemblies are made up of nozzle tips and adapters; they come in two sizes: Mini and Full Sized.
 Adapters are available in two styles, straight and angled.
 The Angled style is used when mounting under an eve so the nozzle tip is pointed away from the house; They are also used in Risers.
 The Straight style is multipurpose and is used everywhere else.
 Nozzles may be attached to fencing, trees, eves, gutters or to risers.
 See the accessory section for mounting clamps and cable ties.

 Click Lock “T” Fittings are used to connect tubing to nozzle adapters.
 L (elbow) fittings are used at the end of a run and at sharp corners.
-Straight fittings are used to splice tubing together.
+I (straight) fittings are used to splice tubing together.

 Determine the fittings needed to connect the nozzles and complete the nozzle circuit.
 Estimate the amount of tubing needed to connect the fittings with allowances for runs up and /or down the side of the house, trees or fence.